 Otology & Neurotology

-Led by one of the nation's leading experts on hearing loss, Columbia Otolaryngology is at the cutting edge of research and innovation on the medical and surgical treatment of ear, hearing, balance, and related skull base disorders.
-Our scientists and clinicians work side by side (and are sometimes one and the same person) to continually bring our patients the benefits of the latest research, treatments and technological advances.
+Columbia Otolaryngology is at the cutting edge of innovative research to improve medical and surgical treatments for ear, hearing, balance, and related skull base disorders.
+Our scientists and clinicians work side by side to bring our patients the benefits of the latest research, treatments, and technological advances.

 Otology is the branch of medicine that focuses on diseases and disorders of the ear, including hearing and balance disorders and injuries or diseases of the skull base.
 A neurotologist provides surgical care to the nerves that connect the ear and brain, which includes treatment of hearing loss, tinnitus, dizziness, infectious and inflammatory diseases of the ear, facial nerve disorders, congenital malformations of the ear, and tumors of the ear, hearing nerve, and skull base.